ubc-library-rc/intro-project-sites/setup.md

 First install **X-code**
 <code>$ xcode-select --install</code>

 This should install **GNU Compiler Ccllection (GCC)** and **Git**, but let's make sure.
-Verify you are running GCC:
+Verify you are running GCC
 <code>$ gcc --version</code>
-You should see a version number in your shell.
+You should see a version number in your shell

-Verify you have Git:
+Verify you have Git
 <code>$ git --version</code>
-Again, you should see a version number.
+Again, you should see a version number

 ### Install RVM
 Install the most recent stable version of **Ruby Version Manager (RVM)**.
-RVM will allow you to use different versions of Ruby (which we'll install next) for website projects, and for your operating system.
+RVM will allow you to use different versions of Ruby (which we'll install next) for website projects and your operating system
 <code>$ curl -L https://get.rvm.io | bash -s stable</code>

-Now lets verify RVM was installed.
+Now lets verify RVM was installed
 <code>$ rvm --version</code>

 ### Install Ruby with RVM